ZacBlanco/hwx-tutorials/2-3-current/tutorials/hello-world-an-introduction-to-hive-and-pig/to-markdown-hello-world.md

 In this tutorial you will be introduced to Apache Pig.
 In the earlier section of lab you learned how to load data into HDFS and then manipulate it using Hive.
 We are using the Truck sensor data to better understand  risk associated with every driver.
 This section will teach you to compute risk using Apache Pig.

-**Prerequisite:**
+**Prerequisites:**

 The tutorial is a part of series of hands on tutorial to get you started on HDP using Hortonworks sandbox.
 Please ensure you complete the prerequisites before proceeding with this tutorial.

-*   Step-0 (Hortonworks sandbox set up)
+*   Step 0 (Hortonworks sandbox set up)
-*   Lab1: Loading sensor data into HDFS
+*   Lab 1: Loading sensor data into HDFS
-*   Lab2: Data Manipulation with Apache Hive
+*   Lab 2: Data Manipulation with Apache Hive
 *   Allow yourself around one hour to complete this tutorial.

 **Outline:**

 *   Pig basics
-*   Step-3.1: Define Table schema
+*   Step 3.1: Define Table schema
-*   Step-3.2: Create Pig Script
+*   Step 3.2: Create Pig Script
-*   Step-3.3: Quick Recap
+*   Step 3.3: Quick Recap
-*   Step-3.4: Execute Pig Script on Tez
+*   Step 3.4: Execute Pig Script on Tez
 *   Suggested readings

 **Pig Basics:**